Updated March 31: due to the current situation, most sites will open or reopen from September only. I will keep you

 THE NEW SAMARITAINE The 1870 iconic building situated in the heart of Paris has been exquisitely restored thanks to LVMH and master artisans.
 Returned to their stunning original radiance, the historical decors and façades have been restored.
 The exuberance of Art Nouveau and the linear geometry of Art Deco meld with the innovative architecture of the Japanese Sanaa agency.
 Overlooking the river and the Pont Neuf, the Cheval Blanc palace will offer amazing views, as well as the biggest swimming pool and suite in Paris!
 Want to know more? i will keep you posted soon!

 THE HOTEL DE LA MARINE Since 1774, the beautiful neo-classical façade has looked onto Paris’ Place de la Concorde.
-After its renovations the magnificent mansion’s heritage should reopen in July 2020.
+After its renovations the magnificent mansion’s heritage should reopen this Summer.
 It’s a Parisian landmark, a ceremonial building with a sumptuous scenography marrying technology and heritage.
 Its loggia has born witness to history with the execution of Louis XVI and Marie-Antoinettein on the square in 1793.
 After the French Revolution, the Navy Minister installed his office in the building that was once used for royal furniture storage.

 THE MUSEE CARNAVALET is a wonderful museum dedicated to the history of the city of Paris.
 It should reopen before the Summer after years of intensive renovation.
 It was first opened in 1880 in 2 private Renaissance mansions, one of the oldest in the Marais.
 It displays Gallo-Roman and Medieval archaeological background, memories of the French Revolution, furniture, paintings, sculptures, wonderful old street signs, all in a splendid architectural setting.
 No doubt the long awaited renaissance of the Musée Carnavalet and its colossal collection will be on your list this year!